Running Buildkite Agent with Docker

 A much larger Ubuntu-based image is also available:

-buildkite/agent:latest) will always point to the latest stable release.
+buildkite/agent:latest) will always point to the latest stable release, but we recommend you use

-If you want to use an exact version of Buildkite Agent you can use the corresponding tag, such as
+buildkite/agent:3 to prevent breaking changes.
+If you want to use an exact version, you can use the corresponding tag, such as

 You can add custom agent hooks by mounting or copying them into the